AileshC/Basic_Python/Type.md

 - Numbers >> there are many ways that you can use numbers in python - [Learn More](https://github.com/AileshC/Basic_Python/blob/master/Numbers.md)

-- float >> a number with a decimal place

 - bool >> type which can have two values, True or False.

 - list >> type which carries many variables into a ordered format keeping all the data (to call the first section, you use 0 instead of 1)